Universe II

 Universe II is a computer-moderated, science fiction, play-by-mail game designed by Jon Clemens and published by Clemens and Associates, Inc. in 1979.

 Development

 According to David Webber, the editor of Paper Mayhem Magazine in 1985, Universe II was started near the end of 1979 by Jon Clemens.
 He had the idea that it would be a fun hobby for himself and that he could get 30–40 people to play, and they would all have fun.
 Within a few months, the game grew to the point where it was interfering with his regular business.
 Then a Space Gamer Readers Survey for 1980 rated Universe II as the best PBM game.
 As a result, new players poured in and very quickly Jon had more people than he could handle.

 Gameplay

 Universe II was an open ended, computer-moderated, science fiction, PBM game.
-Players started with an unknown universe, with one spaceship and a limited set of rules.
+Players begin the game with a single starship exploring an unknown universe, and the game begins with a small set of rules until players discover new rules.